What are Derivatives?

 Since the value of the derivatives is linked to the value of the underlying asset, the contracts are primarily used for hedging risks.
-For example, an investor may purchase a derivative contract whose value moves in the opposite direction to the value of the asset.
-In addition, it can be utilized to reallocate risk from risk-averse players to risk-seeking players.
+For example, an investor may purchase a derivative contract whose value moves in the opposite direction to the value of an asset the investor owns.
+In this way, profits in the derivative contract may offset losses in the underlying asset.

 2. Underlying asset price determination